Boxer Stadium: Tenants

 For the 2013 season the San Francisco Stompers FC of the National Premier Soccer League played their home games at Boxer Stadium.

+The San Francisco Glens of USL League Two played at Boxer for their first two seasons in the league (2018-19).

 High school Lacrosse teams from SHC also use Boxer Stadium.

 Rugby and Gaelic Athletic Association teams had used Boxer Stadium until the opening of Ray Sheeran Field on Treasure Island in 2005.
 In 2016, Boxer Stadium was the home pitch for the San Francisco Rush professional rugby team in the new PRO Rugby competition in the United States, however, the team was folded by the league after one season citing an unsuitable venue.

 USA Internationals

 Boxer Stadium has hosted 16 USA Eagles international rugby union matches.
 It was the unofficial home of the Eagles from 1996 to 2000, hosting 12 of their 17 test matches.
 The results are as follows: